 Are you a ‘buy local’ person?
 Did you ditch the big box stores and shop small for this holiday season?
 If so, then you get a gold star!
 Buying local is investing in your community.
 It’s taking your hard-earned cash and giving it to your neighbor.
 That transfer of money doesn’t go out of town; it stays right here in Pittsburgh.

 But, shopping small is not be the only way to support your favorite local business.
 There is now a way to ‘invest local!’

-We spoke with Ken Martin, Co-Founder of Honeycomb Credit, to learn about the struggles small… Read the rest
+We spoke with Ken Martin, Co-founder of Honeycomb Credit, to learn about the struggles small businesses… Read the rest